Zinabuf/GCIM/README.md

 All the input data should be prepared with the following data dimensions **Discovery dataset**
 The outcome variable in the discovery dataset should be structured with at least three columns: **FID**, **IID**, and **Phenotype**.
 For binary traits, controls and cases must be coded as **1** and **2**, respectively, while exposure and covariate values should be assigned according to their respective distributions.
-The corresponding genotype data for the discovery dataset should be formatted in **PLINK binary format** (.bed, .bim, .fam) to ensure compatibility with genome-wide-by-environmentinteraction analyses.
+The corresponding genotype data for the discovery dataset should be formatted in **PLINK binary format** (.bed, .bim, .fam) to ensure compatibility with genome-wide-by-environment interaction analyses.
 **Target dataset**
 The outcome variable in the target dataset should be structured with at least three columns: **FID**, **IID**, and **Phenotype**.
 For binary traits, controls and cases must be coded as **0** and **1**, respectively, while exposure and covariate values should be assigned according to their respective distributions.
-The corresponding genotype data for the target dataset should be formatted in **PLINK binary format** (.bed, .bim, .fam) to ensure compatibility with genome-wide-by-environmentinteraction analyses.
+The corresponding genotype data for the target dataset should be formatted in **PLINK binary format** (.bed, .bim, .fam) to ensure compatibility with Polygenic risk score estimation.

-Example of
-THe outcome

 **Start analysis**